Gymnopilus junonius

 Gymnopilus junonius is a type of mushroom-forming fungus in the family Hymenogastraceae.
 Commonly known as the spectacular rustgill, this large orange mushroom is typically found growing on tree stumps, logs, or tree bases.
-Some subspecies of this mushroom contain the neurotoxic oligoisoprenoid gymnopilin.
+It is found in Europe, Australasia and South America.
+It is inedible and contains some neurotoxins.

 Description

-The cap ranges from 5-30 cm across, is convex to flat, and is bright yellow-orange in younger specimens and orange-brown or reddish brown in older ones, with a dry scaly surface.
+The cap ranges from 5-30 cm across, bun-shaped at first, then is convex to flat; it is bright yellow-orange in younger specimens and orange-brown or reddish brown in older ones, with a dry scaly surface.
 The flesh is yellow, the odor mild and taste bitter.
 The stem is 5-25 cm long, 1–5 cm thick, and often narrows near the base.
 The frail ring is dusted with rusty orange spores, and the gill attachment to the stem is adnate to sub-decurrent.
 It stains red with KOH and turns green when cooked.
-The spore print is rusty orange.
+The spore print is rusty brown.

 Unlike psychoactive relatives in the Psilocybe genus, G. junonius lacks psilocybin and does not stain blue, but smaller specimens occasionally exhibit bruising.
 This mushroom usually grows in clusters from several to several dozen individuals, but sometimes grows solitary.
 It is inedible due to its bitter taste.

 Similar species

-This mushroom is often mistaken for Gymnopilus ventricosus, which also contains no psilocybin and G. luteus and G. subspectabilis, which do.
+This mushroom is often mistaken for Gymnopilus ventricosus, which also contains no psilocybin, and G. luteus and G. subspectabilis, which do.
 It also resembles Armillaria mellea and Omphalotus olivascens.

 Distribution and habitat

 Gymnopilus junonius is found in Europe, Australasia and South America.
 It grows in dense clusters on stumps and logs of hardwoods and conifers.
 This mushroom is most common in moist, lowland wooded areas near rivers.

-This species does not occur in North America; however some similar looking species do.
-These include Gymnopilus ventricosus on the west coast and G. luteus and G. subspectabilis in the midwest and east.
+This species does not occur in North America, with similar mushrooms often being misidentified.

 Biochemistry

 This mushroom contains bis-noryangonin and hispidin, which are structurally related to alpha-pyrones found in kava.
-Neurotoxins known as oligoisoprenoids have also been found in this species.
+It also contains neurotoxins known as oligoisoprenoids, such as gymnopilin.